grpc/grpc-dotnet/src/Grpc.StatusProto/README.md

 ## .NET implementation of the richer error model

-The error model is define by the protocol buffers files [status.proto](https://github.com/googleapis/googleapis/blob/master/google/rpc/status.proto) and [error_details.proto](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto), and the `Google.Api.CommonProtos` NuGet package that provides the generated .NET classes from these proto files.
+The error model is defined by the protocol buffers files [status.proto](https://github.com/googleapis/googleapis/blob/master/google/rpc/status.proto) and [error_details.proto](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto), and the `Google.Api.CommonProtos` NuGet package that provides the generated .NET classes from these proto files.